B1ackt34/MyBTADWallet/README.md

 ## By the Community, for the Community

-MPW is built with love by [PIVX Labs](https://github.com/PIVX-Labs), a micro-DAO of [awesome people](https://github.com/PIVX-Labs/MyPIVXWallet/graphs/contributors) that build both FOSS and Proprietary software for the PIVX community to enjoy.
+MBW is forked with love by [B1ackt34](https://github.com/B1ackt34).

-The mission of PIVX Labs is to accelerate the adoption & growth of PIVX as a currency, using awesomeness.
-Join the [PIVX Labs Discord](https://discord.gg/v57eCP4MMx) to meet us!
+The mission of BTAD is to accelerate the adoption & growth of BTAD as a currency and its integrated system.
+Join the [Bitcoin Adult Discord](https://discord.gg/55HXR5MBKJ) to meet us!

 <br>